-- The employee must notify the headteacher in writing when the baby is due and when they wish to commence maternity leave (see Maternity Plan on p9).
+- The employee must notify the headteacher in writing when the baby is due and when they wish to commence maternity leave (see Maternity Plan).
 This should be as early as possible but by the end of the 15th week before the expected week of childbirth (qualifying week) at the latest (week 25).
-The employee will also need to submit a MAT B1 (issued at Ante-natal clinic at approximately week 26) to the headteacher. - Headteachers need to send the form to HR Services (where the school purchases HR Transactional service from the authority) and a response will be sent to the employee within 28 days, informing them when they are due back at work.
-The employee must return the slip on this letter to confirm maternity leave to the HR Services (where the school purchases the service). - Prior to commencement, the employee should discuss and agree with the headteacher the type and frequency of contact they prefer while on maternity leave.
+The employee will also need to submit a MAT B1 (issued at Ante-natal clinic at approximately week 26) to the headteacher. - Headteachers need to send the MATB1 and an adjustment form to HR Services traded payroll team (where the school purchases HR traded payroll services from the authority) and a response will be sent to the employee within 28 days, informing them when they are due back at work.
+The employee must return the slip on this letter to confirm if the half pay is to be paid or not. - Prior to commencement, the employee should discuss and agree with the headteacher the type and frequency of contact they prefer while on maternity leave.
 For instance, the headteacher may wish to contact the employee to inform her of training opportunities, significant developments, promotional opportunities, and vacancies that occur.